jsa4000/Getting-Started-GitHub/02_BASIC_WORKFLOW.md

 	git push origin :[name_of_your_new_branch]

-#12.
-FAQ

-##12.1 Differences between Git add ., git add -A,git -u /A, git add *
+##2.
+Differences between Git add ., git add -A,git -u /A, git add *

 In Git you can use several methods to add your files from Working Folder to the Stage area.